acep-uaf/sw-electric-north-202408/README.md

 # Stoatworks Electric North
 It has been requested that ACEP update the data sources that feed the Electric North Map.
 To do so, we would like to output a data schema and format that works seamlessly with the University of Saskatchewan's GIS infrastructure.
-An example GeoDatabase has been provided
+A GeoDatabase has been provided by Saskatchewan as the current Alaska population layer.